multifamily homes

 Share:

-Mortgages and loans for investment properties, also known as non-occupied-owner mortgages, work a little differently from those designed for use when purchasing personal homes.
+Mortgages and loans for investment properties, also known as non-owner-occupied mortgages, work a little differently from the home loans borrowers use to purchase personal residences.

-On the one hand, getting a mortgage for a rental property, also called a non-occupied-owner loan, isn't much different from getting a mortgage for a primary residence in theory.
-But on the other, non-occupied-owner mortgage rates can also be higher, loan terms shorter, and down payments larger, even as application requirements can vary somewhat.
+In theory, a mortgage for a rental property, also called a non-owner-occupied loan, isn't that different from a mortgage for a primary residence.
+But non-owner-occupied loans can have higher mortgage rates, shorter loan terms and higher down payment requirements.

-Here, we take a closer look at how non-occupied-owner mortgage loans work, what non-occupied-owner mortgage rates look like, and what real estate investors need to know about these borrowing programs.
+Here, we’ll take a closer look at how non-owner-occupied mortgage loans work, their average mortgage rates and what real estate investors need to know about this mortgage.

 What Is A Non-Owner-Occupied Mortgage?

-A non-owner-occupied mortgage, also known as an investment property mortgage or rental mortgage, is a form of mortgage that’s meant for residential properties with 1 – 4 units.
-However, it’s specifically designed for borrowers who do not intend to live in the property.
+A non-owner-occupied mortgage, also known as an investment property mortgage or rental mortgage, is a loan meant for residential properties with one – four units.
+It’s specifically designed for borrowers who don’t intend to live in the property.

-Also be aware: Because these loans are meant for properties that are owned purely for investment purposes, there are higher-interest non-owner-occupied mortgage rates as a result.
-That’s because non-owner-occupied properties present higher risk of default in the eyes of financial lenders.
-In addition, lenders may also require borrowers to put down a larger down payment as a safeguard against the increased risks that non-occupied-owner properties present as well.
+Because these loans are intended for properties owned exclusively for investment purposes, the mortgage rates for non-owner-occupied loans are higher as a result.
+That’s because non-owner-occupied properties present a higher risk of default in the eyes of financial lenders.
+In addition, lenders may require borrowers to put down a larger down payment as a safeguard against the increased risks non-owner-occupied properties present.

 See What You Qualify For